Publications

 CONCLUSION AND RELEVANCE: By assigning lower ASCVD risk predictions, application of the PREVENT equations to existing treatment thresholds could reduce eligibility for statin and antihypertensive therapy among 15.8 million US adults.

 Wilcock, Andrew D, Jose R Zubizarreta, Rishi K Wadhera, Robert W Yeh, Kori S Zachrison, Lee H Schwamm, and Ateev Mehrotra.
 (2024) 2024.
-“Factors Underlying Reduced Hospitalizations for Myocardial Infarction During the COVID-19 Pandemic”.
+“Factors Underlying Reduced Hospitalizations for Myocardial Infarction During the COVID-19 Pandemic.”.
 JAMA Cardiology. https://doi.org/10.1001/jamacardio.2024.2031.

 IMPORTANCE: The incidence of hospital encounters for acute myocardial infarction (AMI) decreased sharply early in the COVID-19 pandemic and has not returned to prepandemic levels.
 There has been an ongoing debate about what mechanism may underlie this decline, including patients avoiding the hospital for treatment, excess mortality from COVID-19 among patients who would otherwise have had an AMI, a reduction in the incidence or severity of AMIs due to pandemic-related changes in behavior, or a preexisting temporal trend of lower AMI incidence.